Getting Started Using Blackboard As An Enhancement

 The Columbia College Distance Education Plan outlines the plans to continue to develop online offerings and online student services.

-The Instructional Technology Channel hosted at the YCCD Media Share site has many custom tutorials for you to check out and get started in developing online content.
+The Instructional Technology Channel hosted at the YCCD Media Share site and my channel at YouTube has many custom tutorials for you to check out and get started in developing online content.
 Most of the tutorials are "Take 5s" (five minutes or less).
 Here are some of the most commonly used tools and activities that are important to know.

 - Copy Course Procedure